VMware Virtual SAN (vSAN) 6.6 introduces the following new features and enhancements:

 On-disk format version for witness host is later than version for data hosts

-When you change the witness host during an upgrade to vSAN 6.6, the new witness host recieves the latest on-disk format version.
+When you change the witness host during an upgrade to vSAN 6.6, the new witness host receives the latest on-disk format version.
 The on-disk format version of the witness host might be later than the on-disk format version of the data hosts.
 In this case, the witness host cannot store components.

 Workaround: Use the following procedure to change the on-disk format to an earlier version.